Abandoned and Unclaimed Personal Property

 Receivers are authorized by the university to receive and have charge of lost, abandoned or unclaimed tangible personal property.
-Accounting Services is authorized to receive and have charge of lost, abandoned or unclaimed intangible personal property.
+Fixed Assets and Surplus Property is authorized to receive and have charge of lost, abandoned or unclaimed intangible personal property.

-Intangible personal property believed to be abandoned or unclaimed shall be turned over to JMU Accounting Services by the finder.
-The property shall be administered by Accounting Services as provided in Section 55-210.12 et seq. of the Code of Virginia.
+Intangible personal property believed to be abandoned or unclaimed shall be turned over to JMU Fixed Assets and Surplus Property by the finder.
+The property shall be administered by Fixed Assets and Surplus Property as provided in Section 55-210.12 et seq. of the Code of Virginia.

-Tangible personal property that is lost, abandoned or unclaimed shall be turned over immediately by the finder to a receiver charged with receipting and retaining these items (Reference Policy #3106, Lost & Found Property).
+Tangible personal property that is lost, abandoned or unclaimed shall be turned over immediately by the finder to a receiver charged with receipting and retaining these items (Reference Policy #3106-Lost and Found Property).

 Receivers shall only allow a claim of property upon satisfactory identification by the owner, proof of ownership and payment of the university’s reasonable charges for storage or other services necessary to preserve the property.

-6.1 Lost & Found sites are listed on Appendix A.
+6.1 Lost & Found sites can be referenced on line.

-6.2 All JAC cards turned into a receiver will be sent directly to the Campus Card Center and any cash or coin turned in will be sent directly to Accounting Services.
+6.2 All JAC cards turned into a receiver will be sent directly to the Campus Card Center and any cash or coin turned in will be sent directly to Fixed Assets and Surplus Property.
 Other items of value such as keys, checkbooks, drivers' licenses, jewelry, wallets, passports, computer equipment and bicycles will be sent directly to Public Safety for retention.